 Monitoring of the long range effects of the Fukushima Dai-ichi accident was initiated across the UK in March 2011.
 Samples from all sectors of the environment were taken and analysed by gamma spectrometry.
 Key determinands were iodine-131 and caesium-137 which were prevalent in the release from the accident.
-Further details of the programme and the results are given in the main report.
-Very little radioactivity was detected.
+Further details of the programme and the results are given in the report for 2011.
+Very little radioactivity was detected and the extended programme ceased in 2012.

-Monitoring of the effects of the 1986 Chernobyl accident was undertaken in relation to the continuing restrictions on the movement, sale and slaughter of sheep in parts of Cumbria and North Wales.
+Monitoring of the effects of the 1986 Chernobyl accident was undertaken in relation to the upland contamination of lakes but sheep monitoring ceased in 2012 due to the removal of restrictions on the movement, sale and slaughter of sheep in parts of Cumbria and North Wales.
 Monitoring of other foodstuffs is now at a much-reduced rate as levels have declined significantly since the accident, but there remains a small-scale survey of radiocaesium in freshwater fish taken from a small number of upland lakes.